 What Causes Upper Airway Cough Syndrome?

 While the exact cause is unclear, researchers believe it’s sinonasal in origin, and some factors aggravate symptoms of UACS.
-In general, whenever there’s more nasal secretions, the risk of UACS increases.
+But, in general, whenever there are more nasal secretions, the risk of UACS increases.

 - Pet dander

 But, weather changes, such as cold or dry winter air, may also irritate the nasal passages and cause the body to produce more mucus.
 Infections like the common cold and flu are more prevalent during colder months.
 The body reacts to these germs by producing more mucus to flush them out.

 Gastroesophageal reflux disease (GERD), often known as acid reflux, results when stomach acid backs up into the esophagus can also cause UACS.
 In addition, because of a high prevalence of upper respiratory symptoms associated with GERD, it may occasionally mimic UACS.

 Another cause may be nasal abnormalities that cause mucus to drain incorrectly.
 The excess mucus may irritate cough receptors and worsen symptoms.

 Chronic Cough: A Symptom Of The Upper Airway Cough Syndrome

 The UACS is a chronic cough syndrome caused by a range of upper airway diseases rather than a particular condition.
 UACS refers to various rhinosinus disorders that can cause cough, including allergic and non-allergic rhinitis and sinusitis.

 Studies state that upper airway cough syndrome also describes a chronic cough linked with several upper airway diseases such as the following chronic conditions: